ctsiaousis/country-chalkboard/README.md

 A creative way to keep a diary of your journeys.

-A static website that parses markdown files and images to project them on a globe.
+A static website that parses markdown files and images, that depict one's journey/vacations, to project them on a globe.
 Built with React, Mapbox, JavaScript, and CSS.

 ## Project Status